-(1) The number of shares purchased consists of shares of common stock tendered by employees to satisfy the employees' tax withholding obligations arising as a result of vesting of restricted stock awards under the Equity Incentive Plan, which shares were purchased based on their fair market value on the vesting date.

-On October 9, 2022, the board of directors of the Company authorized a stock repurchase plan for up to \$500 million of common stock, par value \$0.001 per share.
-The repurchase authorization expires October 10, 2023.
-No shares were repurchased under this plan during the 2023 second quarter.
+- (1) The number of shares purchased consists of shares of common stock tendered by employees to satisfy the employees' tax withholding obligations arising as a result of vesting of restricted stock awards under the Equity Incentive Plan, which shares were purchased based on their fair market value on the vesting date. - (2) On October 9, 2022, the board of directors of the Company authorized a stock repurchase plan for up to \$500 million of common stock, par value \$0.001 per share.
+No shares were repurchased under this plan during the 2023 third quarter.
+The repurchase authorization expired on October 10, 2023.